-Her novels, published by Penguin New Zealand, include: QUEEN OF BEAUTY (2002); HIBISCUS COAST (2005); TRENDY BUT CASUAL (2007), and RANGATIRA (2012).
-RANGATIRA is also available in a German-language edition (Walde+Graf, 2012).
-QUEEN OF BEAUTY won Best First Book (Fiction) at the 2003 Montana New Zealand Book Awards.
-RANGATIRA won the fiction categories of the New Zealand Post Book Awards and the Nga Kupu Ora Maori Book Awards in 2012.
+Her novels, published by Penguin New Zealand, include: Queen of Beauty (2002); Hibiscus Coast (2005); Trendy But Casual (2007), and Rangatira (2012).
+Rangatira is also available in a German-language edition (Walde+Graf, 2012).
+Queen of Beauty won Best First Book (Fiction) at the 2003 Montana New Zealand Book Awards.
+Rangatira won the fiction categories of the New Zealand Post Book Awards and the Nga Kupu Ora Maori Book Awards in 2012.

-Paula has written four novels for young adults, all published by Scholastic in the US: the supernatural mysteries RUINED (2009); DARK SOULS (2011); UNBROKEN (2013); and the forthcoming THE ETERNAL CITY (2015).
+Paula has written four novels for young adults, all published by Scholastic in the US: the supernatural mysteries Ruined (2009); Dark Souls (2011); Unbroken (2013); and the forthcoming The Eternal City (2015).

-For ten years, she worked in London and New York, first as a publicist and marketing executive in the record business, and later as a branding consultant and advertising copywriter.
-Since 2003 she’s taught creative writing at universities – most recently Tulane University in New Orleans, and the University of Stirling in Scotland.
-She is currently Fiction Writer-in-Residence at the University of Sheffield in England.
+For ten years, Paula worked in London and New York, first as a publicist and marketing executive in the record business, and later as a branding consultant and advertising copywriter.
+Since 2003 she’s taught creative writing at universities – most recently Tulane University in New Orleans, and the University of Sheffield in England.
+She is currently teaching at the University of Auckland in New Zealand.